Consider these steps to help get your financial future off to a great start:

 Focus on your retirement and other long-term goals

-While more immediate goals, such as paying for your wedding, may be top of mind these days, one of the smartest moves you can make is saving early for retirement.
+While more immediate goals, such as paying for your wedding, may be top of mind these days, you should consider saving early for retirement.
 Saving today can give your money more time to work for you to help ensure maximum growth potential over time.
-Fidelity believes that you should consider the following steps to help meet your future financial needs:
+Consider the following steps to help meet your future financial needs:

 - Enroll in your workplace savings plan as soon as you are eligible.

 - Take full advantage of any employer match.

 - Save more for retirement using tax advantaged accounts, increasing your workplace savings contribution to the maximum allowed, and then contributing to an IRA or another tax-advantaged retirement savings vehicle.

 - Identify and plan for short-term goals and balance these with long-term goals like retirement and starting a family.